damononliu/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/exchange-integration/index.md

 template: docs
 sidebar: true
 ---
 ## Overview

 The purpose of this document is to provide a brief overview of how to integrate with EVM-compatible NewChain.
 For teams that already support ETH, supporting the NewChain chain is very simple, because NewChain has the same API as go-ethereum, you just need to populate NewChain's RPC, ChainID when building a transaction.

 You can find references for the NewChain API [here](https://github.com/newtonproject/newchain-sdk-example/blob/master/RPC_API_reference.md).

-Functions such as querying balances, obtaining transaction records, and parsing blocks to obtain transaction records required by the exchange can be implemented by accessing the RPC API service provided by Newton or building a full node.
+Functions such as querying balances, obtaining transaction records, and parsing blocks to obtain transaction records required by the exchange can be implemented by accessing the RPC API service provided by Newton or deploying a full node.
 The RPC service will set the access frequency due to limited resources.
 For scenarios with high-frequency requirements, it is recommended to deploy a full node.
 ## NewChain Network Information

+### **Newton Mainnet：**

 **RPC：**
 https://global.rpc.mainnet.newtonproject.org